Boiling frog: Experiments and analysis

+Initial experiments

 During the 19th century, several experiments were performed to observe the reaction of frogs to slowly heated water.
 In 1869, while doing experiments searching for the location of the soul, German physiologist Friedrich Goltz demonstrated that a frog that has had its brain removed will remain in slowly heated water, but an intact frog attempted to escape the water when it reached 25 °C.

 Other 19th-century experiments were purported to show that frogs did not attempt to escape gradually heated water.
-An 1872 experiment by Heinzmann was said to show that a normal frog would not attempt to escape if the water was heated slowly enough, which was corroborated in 1875 by Fratscher.
+An 1872 experiment by Heinzmann was said to show that a normal frog would not attempt to escape if the water was heated slowly enough, which was corroborated in 1875 by German scientist Carl Fratscher.

 In 1888, William Thompson Sedgwick said that the apparent contradiction between the results of these experiments was a consequence of different heating rates used in the experiments: "The truth appears to be that if the heating be sufficiently gradual, no reflex movements will be produced even in the normal frog; if it be more rapid, yet take place at such a rate as to be fairly called 'gradual', it will not secure the response of the normal frog under any circumstances".
 Goltz had raised the temperature of the water from 17.5 °C to 56 °C in about ten minutes, or 3.8 °C per minute, in his experiment, whereas Heinzmann heated the frogs over the course of 90 minutes from about 21 °C to 37.5 °C, a rate of less than 0.2 °C per minute.

+The heating rate was even slower in some of Fratscher's experiments in 1875.
+He described two experiments (nos.
+36 and 37) in which an unharmed frog, two-thirds submerged, remained in a water that was heated up by approximately 0.002°C per second, and eventually stopped breathing after some time, with the temperature being raised from 20°C to 38°C in 2 hours and 16 minutes in the first case and from 20.3°C to 36.5°C in 2 hours and 19 minutes in the second case.
+Conversely, in an additional experiment (no. 38), where the temperature was raised from 21°C to 25°C in 31 minutes and then from 26°C to 29°C in 5 minutes with an enlarged flame, the frog became very agitated in the second phase and tried to escape.

-Edward Wheeler Scripture recounted this conclusion in The New Psychology (1897): "a live frog can actually be boiled without a movement if the water is heated slowly enough; in one experiment the temperature was raised at a rate of 0.002°C per second, and the frog was found dead at the end of 2½ hours without having moved."
+Edward Wheeler Scripture summarized this in The New Psychology (1897): "a live frog can actually be boiled without a movement if the water is heated slowly enough; in one experiment the temperature was raised at a rate of 0.002°C per second, and the frog was found dead at the end of 2½ hours without having moved."